radams15/CircuitTesterDocs/Analysis/analysis.md

  - Some required calculations are not needed for the GCSE, so the students would need to learn lots of irrelevant equations.

- - Takes up a large amount of time.
+ - Takes a long time to work out larger circuits.

  - Can have errors that will be taken forward.